-UK Travel Tip - Finding the right combination of one-way tickets to arrive at the cheapest fare - can sometimes be confusing and time-consuming.
-You can spend a lot of time trying out different combinations.
-If you can be flexible about your date and time of travel, it's easier to let National Rail Enquiries do it for you with their cheapest fare finder.
+Finding the right combination of one-way tickets to arrive at the cheapest fare can sometimes be confusing and time-consuming.
+You can spend a lot of time trying out different combinations, but if you can be flexible about your date and time of travel, it's easier to let National Rail Enquiries do it for you with their cheapest fare finder.

 The National Express operates coaches from London to Cambridge.
 Tickets typically cost between $6 and $22 each way depending on how far in advance you buy them.
 The more expensive tickets involve changing at Stansted Station, which connects to London Stansted Airport (36 miles outside of Central London) so unless you are planning to fly out immediately, take the direct buses for $6 each way.
 Early morning coaches and several journeys through the day make a detour to Stansted Airport, adding both time and cost to the trip.